-Situated in the village of Smalley in Derbyshire, Stainsby Hall Cricket Club is an ECB Clubmark Accredited Club that has two senior Saturday sides in the Derbyshire County Cricket League and one senior Sunday side in the Newark Cricket Alliance.
+Situated in the village of Smalley in Derbyshire, Stainsby Hall Cricket Club is an ECB Clubmark Accredited Club that has three senior Saturday sides in the Derbyshire County Cricket League.
 We also have a thriving and ever-expanding junior section with teams from Kwik to U15 level.
 Founded in 1863, we celebrated the 150th anniversary of the Club in 2013 and look forward to many more years of cricket at our lovely ground.

-The 1st XI play in Division 1 of the Derbyshire County Cricket League and the 2nd XI play in Division 6N.
-The Sunday XI were champions of their division in their very first season in the Newark Cricket Alliance and play in Division 5
+The 1st XI play in Division 1 of the Derbyshire County Cricket League, the 2nd XI play in Division 6N and the 3rd XI play in Division 10N

 We are always on the lookout for new players and members of all ages and abilities to join our Club.
 Please see the About Us section of the website for more details of how to join.